BootstrapCMS/CloudFlare/README.md

 Please check the system requirements before installing Laravel CloudFlare.

-To get the latest version of Laravel CloudFlare, simply require `"graham-campbell/cloudflare": "0.1.*@alpha"` in your `composer.json` file.
+To get the latest version of Laravel CloudFlare, simply require `"graham-campbell/cloudflare": "~0.2"` in your `composer.json` file.
 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 You will need to register a few service providers before you attempt to load the Laravel CloudFlare service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 * `'Lightgear\Asset\AssetServiceProvider'`
 * `'GrahamCampbell\Core\CoreServiceProvider'`
-* `'GrahamCampbell\Viewer\ViewerServiceProvider'`
 * `'GrahamCampbell\CoreAPI\CoreAPIServiceProvider'`
 * `'GrahamCampbell\CloudFlareAPI\CloudFlareAPIServiceProvider'`